korayguney/openpayd-demo1/readme.md

 2. Prepare request body into JSON format (value must be '1') and press **Execute**;
   ![swaggerui](./src/main/resources/img/screen6.png)

-3. To request a exchange rate from 'USD' to 'TRY', prepare a request body like;
+3. To request a exchange rate, e.g. from 'USD' to 'TRY', prepare a request body like;
 ```
 {
   "from": "USD",